Google Nest Learning Thermostat 4th Generation

-The fourth-generation Nest Learning Thermostat is Google's most polished smart thermostat yet, combining a stunning new display, sharper AI scheduling, and tighter Matter integration — making it a compelling upgrade for most homes, though its premium price still demands careful consideration.
+Score: 8.5 / 10.
+Google's most refined smart thermostat yet delivers a stunning new display, smarter AI scheduling, and native Matter support, making it a compelling buy for most homes despite its premium price.

 Our site earns commission from qualifying purchases made through links on this page.
 This does not affect our editorial independence.